Skip to Content

 Each germinated plant will produce one carrot.
 Thin them out when the seedlings are an inch tall.

-Allow each plant a radius of 3-4 inches of space in which to grow, and a foot depth for root development.
+Allow each plant a radius of 3-4 inches of space to grow and a foot depth for root development.

-The roots will grow down deep in the soil if it is freshly turned, aerated, and drains well.
+The roots will grow deep in the soil if freshly turned, aerated, and drained well.

-As to the soil, it needs to be on the slightly acidic side, with a pH level of 6.0 to 6.5.
+The soil must be slightly acidic, with a pH of 6.0 to 6.5.
 Obstacles will impede root growth, resulting in misshapen vegetables.

 Water well until germination.
-Thereafter reduce frequency and water deeply to encourage the downward growth of roots and allow them to search for water.
+After that, reduce frequency and water deeply to encourage the downward growth of roots and allow them to search for water.

 However, the sooner a carrot is harvested, the tastier it will be.

-Celeriac or root celery is a variant of the same plant that produces celery.
+Celeriac or root celery (Apium graveolens) is a variant of the same plant that produces celery.
 It has a similar taste but is considered to be more earthy.

 The edible part of the plant is the swollen stem, called a hypocotyl, which grows underground, just above the roots.